 How do Sai Maa’s teachings help cultivate our soul connection?

 Sai Maa’s teachings and grace give us the direct experience of our soul and educate us on how we can live our daily lives as embodied souls.
 They provide a practical path that guides us to realign with our soul and bring its qualities into our relationships, careers, health and entire being.
 The wide variety of programs, events and online courses that Sai Maa has created offers us the opportunity to prioritize our conscious connection with our soul and advance on our journey of awakening.

 The best place to experience your soul is in your heart.
 In this first lesson, you will be guided into your heart to discover yourself as a soul.

 In this lesson, you are offered three different ways to move from your head to your heart in order to deepen the connection with your soul.

 Your soul has been with you from the very beginning, and in this profound lesson, you discover the fullness of its journey.

 Using your imagination is a way to return to the heart and soul in every moment of your life.
 In this meditation, you deepen the precious relationship with your soul.

-Register below for the free mini-course to experience the joy of connecting with your soul.
+Register above for the free mini-course to experience the joy of connecting with your soul.
 We will email you the lessons, one at a time.
 To get the most out of them, we recommend you set aside time to listen to the videos and fully participate.
 You’ll be glad you did!